 Generally speaking, students who hope to be involved in outside activities, or who simply do not wish to spend so many hours working, should consider working for a smaller firm, in a smaller city, or both.
 Although salaries for these firms are not as high as those offered by the largest firms, they are still more than enough to live on, and the trade-off in terms of improved lifestyle may be well worth it.
 In addition, some firms are experimenting with alternative billing structures for associates such as providing more than one billable hour track.
 Associates can opt for the greater billable hour track thereby receiving more compensation, or they can opt for fewer hours at less pay.
 Time will tell how these new systems will fare.

 Pro bono comes from the Latin “pro bono publico” and means “for the public good.”
 The ABA defines pro bono legal services as providing legal assistance without expectation of pay to persons of limited means or to organizations in matters addressing the needs of persons with limited means.
 Most firms view this more broadly to include work for nonprofits and for social causes such as civil rights and the environment.
 Many students who decide to pursue positions with law firms specifically seek firms that offer meaningful pro bono opportunities.

-Firms provide a great deal of information touting the opportunities they offer for students and attorneys to pursue pro bono work.
+Firms provide a great deal of information touting their pro bono work.
 The formats of these programs differ widely, as do the levels of commitment and organization on the part of firms.
-There are five main attributes to look for in assessing a firm’s pro bono program:
+There are several attributes to look for in assessing a firm’s pro bono program:

 - Institutional support and partner role models